What Is Operations Automation In IT?

 -Deloitte, NoOps In A Serverless World

-As it stands, NoOps is more of an ideology that what can be automated must be automated, in order to drastically reduce time spent on routine tasks, and to focus more resources on the software development lifecycle to iterate business processes faster.
-But NoOps presupposes cloud-native IT environments and doesn’t address evolving data regulations, new technology needs, and IT service management.
-So while it is technically possible to create a NoOps environment in the cloud, it likely won’t stay NoOps for long.
+NoOps is more of an ideology that what can be automated must be automated to drastically reduce time spent on routine tasks and focus more resources on the software development lifecycle to iterate business processes faster.
+But NoOps presupposes cloud-native IT environments and doesn’t address evolving data regulations, new technology needs, or IT service management.
+So, while creating a NoOps environment in the cloud is technically possible, it likely won’t stay at NoOps for long.

-As one of the writers for the Deloitte article was later quoted as saying, “NoOps is not really attainable but it is an effective rallying cry.”
+One of the Deloitte article’s writers was later quoted as saying, “NoOps is not really attainable but it is an effective rallying cry.”

 Frequently Asked Questions

 Automation helps IT operations teams reduce the volume of routine tasks that must be manually completed, giving operations personnel more time to spend on higher-value projects.
-Automating reduces the risk of human error, delays and operational costs.
-Automation platforms can be used to connect, monitor and manage disparate applications and processes, providing auto-remediation and simplifying troubleshooting across operations.
+Automating minimizes the risk of human error, delays and operational costs.
+Automation platforms can connect, monitor and manage disparate applications and processes, providing auto-remediation and simplifying troubleshooting across operations.

-Operations automation in IT refers to the automated processes, systems and applications that support day-to-day IT and business operations.
+IT operations automation refers to the automated processes, systems and applications that support day-to-day IT and business operations.
 IT operations automation extends to systems monitoring, network security, infrastructure automation and automated remediation, which can be critical to business continuity and disaster response plans.
-Operations automation in IT can drastically reduce manual interventions, improving efficiency and productivity.
+IT operations automation can drastically reduce manual interventions, improving efficiency and productivity.

 Yes, ActiveBatch can automate IT operations.
-ActiveBatch in a workload automation and enterprise job scheduling solution that provides direct integrations with major vendors including HelpSystems, Microsoft, Informatica and VMware.
+ActiveBatch is a workload automation and enterprise job scheduling solution that provides direct integrations with notable vendors, including HelpSystems, Microsoft, Informatica and VMware.
 With ActiveBatch, IT operations teams can drastically reduce human intervention by assembling end-to-end processes within a self-healing automation environment.